 If medicines do not help you control your blood sugar, you may need to take insulin.
 Insulin must be injected under the skin.
 You will receive special training to learn how to give yourself injections.
 But it is not as hard as people think it is.

 People with diabetes have a high chance of getting high blood pressure and high cholesterol.
+These health problems can cause a stroke or heart attack.
 You may be asked to take medicine to prevent or treat these conditions.

 Diabetes can cause foot problems.
 You may get sores or infections.
 To keep your feet healthy: